 If a home is taking longer to sell, then simply removing it from the market, resetting the days on market back to zero, and assessing a couple of common issues might do the trick before relisting the house for sale.

 Below are reasons that a that home’s DOM can be high:

-- Price – Pricing a home correctly is one of the most important elements to ensuring the home sells.
-Sometimes, an agent might price the home wrong which leads to the listing incurring a price reduction status on all of the real estate websites.
+Pricing a home correctly is one of the most important elements to ensuring the home sells.
+Sometimes, an agent might price the home wrong.
+This leads to the listing incurring a price reduction status on all of the real estate websites.
 This is unfortunate because it can make buyers wary that there is something wrong with the home.